Schumacher Gut Science Lab

 The function and composition of the gastrointestinal tract is dynamically regulated to maintain homeostasis and appropriately respond to injury, inflammation and infection.
 Inadequate responses to insult can lead to acute and long-term disease.

-Our lab is focused on identifying and harnessing key regulatory circuits that control tissue re-modeling to limit intestinal injury and promote mucosal healing in IBD.
+Our goal is to identify and harness key regulatory circuits that control tissue re-modeling to limit intestinal injury and promote mucosal healing in IBD.

 Growing the gut